Making gender parity in tech a reality

 To date, Flatiron School has awarded over $1 million in scholarships to make a life-changing tech education more accessible to aspiring female programmers across our many campuses and disciplines:

 Studies show a disheartening picture of the gender imbalance in today's tech industry...

-Women make up just a quarter of the tech workforce.
+Women make up less than a quarter of the tech workforce.

 The percentage of women in tech has been declining since its 1991 high of 36%.

 Even when women get their foot in the door, they leave the industry at over twice the rate of men.

 Yet at Flatiron School, we see much better trends...